Asymptotics of local face distributions and the face distribution of the complete graph

-We are interested in the distribution of number of faces across all the $2-$cell embeddings of a graph, which is equivalent to the distribution of genus by Euler's formula.
+We are interested in the distribution of the number of faces across all the $2-$cell embeddings of a graph, which is equivalent to the distribution of genus by Euler's formula.
 In order to study this distribution, we consider the local distribution of faces at a single vertex.
-We show a limiting uniformty on this local face distribution which holds for any graph with large vertex degrees.
+We show an asymptotic uniformity on this local face distribution which holds for any graph with large vertex degrees.

 We use this to study the usual face distribution of the complete graph.
-We show that in this case, the local face distribution determines almost all of the face distribution for the whole graph.
-We use this to show that a portion of the complete graph of size $(1-o(1))|K_n|$ has the same face distribution as the set of all permutations, up to parity.
-Along the way, we prove new character bounds and a limiting uniformity on conjugacy class products. \\
+We show that in this case, the local face distribution determines the face distribution for almost all of the whole graph.
+We use this result to show that a portion of the complete graph of size $(1-o(1))|K_n|$ has the same face distribution as the set of all permutations, up to parity.
+Along the way, we prove new character bounds and an asymptotic uniformity on conjugacy class products. \\

 \textbf{KEYWORDS} \\ Graph genus distributions, Random embeddings, Conjugacy class products.